marrus-sh/Roost/README.md

 <footer>
   <details>
   <summary>License notice</summary>
-  <p>This program is free software is free software: you can
+  <p>This program is free software: you can redistribute it and/or
-    redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-Similarly, you can redistribute and/or modify the documentation sections of this document under the terms of the Creative Commons Attribution-ShareAlike 4.0 International
+    modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Similarly, you can redistribute and/or modify the documentation sections of this document under the terms of the Creative Commons Attribution-ShareAlike 4.0 International License.</p>
-    License.</p>
   <p>This program is distributed in the hope that it will be useful,
     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU